 Payment of tuition and fees or enrollment in the online Deferred Payment Plan are due on or before the first day of the term.
 The deferred payment plan is offered through your my.CU account plan.
 Students will not be permitted to attend classes until financial arrangements have been completed.
-If students have not completed the necessary processes to satisfy their financial obligations they may be subject to a late payment charge of 1.5% per month on the total outstanding balance.
+If students have not completed the necessary processes to satisfy their financial obligations they may be subject to a late payment charge of $75 per semester on the outstanding balance.

 For students who withdraw from all courses in any given term:

-- If withdrawal from all courses within a given term occurs after the second Friday of the term, but prior to the 60% completion time of the term, both tuition and financial aid will be pro-rated according to the federal Return of Title IV Funds policy as listed in the university catalog.
-Any tuition refund is allocated pro-rata to its payment source (federal student loan, financial aid, personal resources, etc.).
+- If withdrawal from all courses within a given term occurs prior to the 60% completion time of the term, financial aid will be pro-rated according to the federal Return of Title IV Funds policy.
 Courses withdrawn during this period may have a transcript record.

-- To begin the process of withdrawing from all courses within a given term, a student must contact the Registrar's Office or Graduate Program Director.
+- To begin the process of withdrawing from all courses within a given term, a student must contact the Registrar's Office or an academic advisor.

 For students who withdraw from one or more courses but remain enrolled in other courses in any given term: